Sanix-Darker/sanixdk.xyz/content/blogs/how-to-hack-and-secure-your-termbin-content.md

 Time elapsed: 191.86978006362915 s
 ```

-The most scary part of this is how people can share extreme sensitive informations there,
+The most crazy scary part of this is how people can share extreme sensitive informations over there,
-i can go further by adding a filtering on content fetched to try to extract each line containing 'password' or 'token'
+i can go further by adding a filtering strategy on content fetched to try to extract each line containing 'password' or 'token'
 keyword... but that's not the purpose of this blog post.

 And from the website you can read this :